dspcoder-org/emb-dev/setup-softwares/docker-dev-container/readme.md

 # Docker Image for question development

-map local directory to /tmp, image will treat /tmp as azure storage
+copy from local directory to /tmp, the image will treat /tmp as Azure storage

     docker build --platform linux/amd64 -t dspcoder-dev .